reset()

 =A1.reset()

-Clear test1.ctx and re-create index for it
+As parameter f’ is absent, clear test1.ctx and re-create index for it.

 =A1.reset@r(file("D:\\e5.ctx"))

-Copy composite table file test1 as a rowwise stored file
+Copy composite table file test1 as a rowwise stored file.

 =file("D:\\emp12.ctx")